avnet-iotconnect/iotc-python-examples/STM32MP157F-DK2_Demo/README.md

 **Do not rename the folder, it needs to keep the name “STM32MP157F-certificates” in order to work properly.**

+## Step 5: Flash IoTConnect-Compatible Image to Board

-## Step 5: Gather Files and Set Up Software
+## Step 6: Gather Files and Set Up Software
 * Open a terminal window and run these commands in this order:
    * ```su```
    * ```apt-get update```